-It is important to remind, that beyond dedicated mitigation measures, Elia will pursue further improvements as the availability of good price signals, balancing market integration, market facilitation and stimulation of reactive balancing.
+2 It is important to remind, that beyond dedicated mitigation measures, Elia will pursue further improvements as the availability of good price signals, balancing market integration, market facilitation and stimulation of reactive balancing.

-Coordination of cut-in phase Х Actions to be in- Incentivize reactions to real-time prices Х Х Х Х Х vestigated by Elia mFRR activation triggers Х Х Х х Enhanced forecast functionalities Х Х Х Х Х Measures imply- High wind speed technologies Х ing constraints for wind parks Preventive curtailment of wind parks Х and / or con- Ramping rate limitation Х (X) (X) Х cerned BRPs Coverage of imbalances by BRPs Х Х Х Х Х
+Mitigation measures Up Down Storm Storm Reserve ramps ramps cut-out cut-in needs Current storm procedure Х Existing mecha- nisms Alpha Х Х Х Х Х Coordination of cut-in phase Х Actions to be in- Incentivize reactions to real-time prices Х Х Х Х Х vestigated by Elia mFRR activation triggers Х Х Х Х Enhanced forecast functionalities Х Х Х Х Х Measures imply- High wind speed technologies Х ing constraints for wind parks Preventive curtailment of wind parks Х and / or con- Ramping rate limitation Х (X) (X) Х cerned BRPs Coverage of imbalances by BRPs Х Х Х Х Х

-(X): apply only in cases of voluntary production decrease.
+(X): apply only in cases of voluntary production decrease-before a storm event

-Stakeholders are welcomed to provide their suggestions and feedback on the present report in a public consultation from June 8, 2020 to July 8, 2020.
+Stakeholders are welcomed to provide their suggestions and feedback on Section 6 (mitigation measures) of the present report in a public consultation from June 8October 1, 2020 to July 8October 31, 2020.
 Those will be taken into account when defining the next steps towards the 2nd consultation, planned to start on October 1, 2020.
-The final report will be published on December 23 the latest.
+The final report of the 2020 study, which will be published on December 23 the latest.

-The planned installed capacity of wind farms in the Belgian offshore area by the end of 2020 amounts to 2.3 GW.
-The impact of variations in offshore wind power parks production due to too high wind speed (hereafter also defined as "storm events") or sudden changes in wind power or direction (hereafter also defined as "ramping events") on the balancing performance of BRPs and hence the residual imbalance to be resolved by Elia has been evaluated in a previous study.
+The planned installed capacity of wind parks in the Belgian offshore area by the end of 2020 amounts to 2.3 GW.
+The impact of variations in offshore wind power parks production due to too high wind speed (hereafter also defined as "storm events") or sudden changes in wind power or direction (hereafter also defined as "ramping events") on the balancing performance of BRPs and hence the residual imbalance to be resolved by Elia has been evaluated in a previous study3.
 As a conclusion of the study, Elia developed: